shauryashaurya/tutorial-x.509certificates-mongo/README.md

 You are now ready to start making the certificates.

-## Creating the private key and certificate
+## Certificate Authority’s private key and certificate

 ### Key